KrishnanSG/codeenigma/README.md

 A lightweight, open-source tool for Python code obfuscation.
 CodeEnigma helps protect your logic from reverse engineering and unauthorized access, making it secure to distribute your Python applications.

 ## 🔒 Why CodeEnigma?
 After searching extensively for a free and open-source Python obfuscation tool, I realized that most available options were either paid, closed-source, or opaque in how they worked.
-I wasn't comfortable letting a black-box tool encrypt my production code without knowing exactly what it was doing — especially when it had access to sensitive logic.
+I wasn't comfortable letting a black-box tool obfuscate my production code without knowing exactly what it was doing — especially when it had access to sensitive logic.

 So I built **CodeEnigma** — a transparent, self-contained solution that gives you full control over the obfuscation process, with no hidden logic and no external servers involved.